[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 But some members of Russian president Vladimir Putin's family are still free to travel and invest in EU countries.

-These include Putin's ex-wife Lyudmila Ocheretnaya, who has an EU real-estate empire, and his goddaughter, Ksenia Sobchak, a Russian politician who calls Ukrainians "Nazis" on social media, one EU diplomat said.
+These include Putin's ex-wife Lyudmila Ocheretnaya, who has an EU real-estate empire, and his god-daughter, Ksenia Sobchak, a Russian politician who calls Ukrainians "Nazis" on social media, one EU diplomat said.

-The EU could also list Russian-elite children, who live gilded lives in Europe, on legal grounds they "benefit directly" from their "close connection" with regime cronies, the diplomat added.
+The EU could also list Russian-elite children, who live gilded lives in Europe, on legal grounds they "benefit directly" from their "close connection" with Kremlin cronies, the diplomat added.

 He gave as an example Daniil Solovyov, a 21-year London-based fashion model, whose father, Vladimir Solovyov, is a top TV anchor calling for Russia to nuke EU cities.